 If you contest the claim, however, you’ve got a bit of time and effort ahead of you.
 You’ll have to respond to the state unemployment department before the deadline on the claim (usually 10 days).
 If you don’t respond by the deadline, you could get hit with a higher tax rate and penalties.
 Include details such as the employee’s compensation, occupation, and employment dates, in addition to detailing exactly why the employee was terminated.
 Having comprehensive records in their employment file is critical to successfully winning a claim.

 But the work may not be over yet.
 If you contest the claim and the state determines that you are in the right, the former employee can still appeal the decision.
 In this case, the state unemployment office will conduct a telephone hearing between your company and the terminated employee (and their legal counsel).

 Your attorney or legal team should represent you on the call, so it’s important to discuss the hearing prior to it.
 Just like a legal hearing, you’re permitted to have witnesses and evidence on the call, so be sure to get all people and documentation lined up beforehand.
 The burden of proof to convince the state that the former employee was terminated for cause is on your shoulders, so make sure you’ve got everything you need.

-If all of this sounds overwhelming, it’s time to hand over the payroll reins to a partner with years of experience helping 30,000 companies just like yours.
+If all of this sounds overwhelming, it’s time to hand over the payroll reins to a partner with years of experience helping 40,000 companies just like yours.
 Paycor’s HR and benefits management software can help you maintain compliance with responsibilities surrounding unemployment benefits.
-Give us a call and we’ll tell you how we can assist.
+Tour our product suite today and see for yourself.